Graduate Course Descriptions

-Note: Students may also take courses from other engineering departments within Duke's Pratt School of Engineering, and courses from other graduate schools at Duke with the permission of the adviser and the Director of Graduate Studies.
+Note: Duke CEE graduate students may also take courses from other engineering departments within Duke's Pratt School of Engineering and from other professional schools at Duke with the permission of their advisor and the Director of Graduate Studies.

 CEE 307(207).
 Transport Phenomena in Biological Systems.
 An introduction to the modeling of complex biological systems using principles of transport phenomena and biochemical kinetics. topics include the conservation of mass and momentum using differential and integral balances; rheology of Newtonian and non-Newtonian fluids; steady and transient diffusion in reacting systems; dimensional analysis; homogeneous versus heterogeneous reaction systems.
 Biomedical and Biotechnological applications are discussed.
 Instructor: Katz, Truskey, or Yuan.
 3 units.
 C-L: see Biomedical Engineering 307(207); also C-L: Mechanical Engineering and Materials Science 307(207).